Janhvi Kapoor

-Janhvi Kapoor (born 6 March 1997) is an Indian actress who works in Hindi films.
-Born to Sridevi and Boney Kapoor, she made her acting debut in 2018 with the romantic drama Dhadak, which was a commercial success.
-Kapoor received a nomination for the Filmfare Award for Best Actress for playing the titular aviator in the biopic Gunjan Saxena: The Kargil Girl (2020).
-She has since starred in the 2022 streaming films Good Luck Jerry and Mili.
+Janhvi Kapoor (born 6 March 1997) is an Indian actress who works predominantly in Hindi films.
+Born to film actress Sridevi and producer Boney Kapoor, she made her acting debut in 2018 with the romantic drama Dhadak, which was a commercial success.

+Her subsequent theatrical releases were commercially unsuccessful, but she received nominations for the Filmfare Award for Best Actress for playing the titular aviator in Gunjan Saxena: The Kargil Girl (2020) and a woman trapped in a freezer in Mili (2022).
+In 2024, she had a brief role in the Telugu action drama Devara: Part 1, which became the highest-grossing of her career.

 Early life and background

 Janhvi Kapoor was born on 6 March 1997.
-Her father is Boney Kapoor, the son of the late filmmaker Surinder Kapoor, and the founder of the Anil Kapoor Films Company.
-Her mother is actress Sridevi who worked in Telugu, Tamil and Hindi films.
-She is the niece of film actors Anil Kapoor and Sanjay Kapoor.
-She has one younger sister, Khushi, and two half siblings, actor Arjun Kapoor and Anshula Kapoor from her father's first marriage.
-Kapoor lost her mother at age 21, when she was found dead of an accidental drowning in her guest room at the Jumeirah Emirates Towers Hotel, in Dubai, United Arab Emirates.
+Her father is the film producer Boney Kapoor, the son of the late filmmaker Surinder Kapoor, and her mother is the actress Sridevi.
+She is the niece of film actors Anil and Sanjay Kapoor.
+Her younger sister, Khushi, is also an actress.
+She has two half siblings, Arjun (an actor) and Anshula Kapoor from her father's first marriage.
+Kapoor lost her mother on 24 February 2018 at age 20, 10 days short of her 21st birthday, when she was found dead of an accidental drowning in Dubai.

 Kapoor studied at Ecole Mondiale World School in Mumbai.
 Before making her film debut, she took an acting course from Lee Strasberg Theatre and Film Institute in California.